Ethyl eicosapentaenoic acid: History

 In December 2019, the FDA approved the use of icosapent ethyl as an adjunctive (secondary) therapy to reduce the risk of cardiovascular events among adults with elevated triglyceride levels (a type of fat in the blood) of 150 milligrams per deciliter or higher.
 People must also have either established cardiovascular disease alone or diabetes along with two or more additional risk factors for cardiovascular disease.

 Icosapent ethyl is the first FDA approved drug to reduce cardiovascular risk among people with elevated triglyceride levels as an add-on to maximally tolerated statin therapy.

 The efficacy and safety of icosapent ethyl were established in a study with 8,179 participants who were either 45 years and older with a documented history of coronary artery, cerebrovascular, carotid artery and peripheral artery disease or 50 years and older with diabetes and additional risk factors for cardiovascular disease.
 Participants who received icosapent ethyl were significantly less likely to experience a cardiovascular event, such as a stroke or heart attack.

 In clinical trials, icosapent ethyl was associated with an increased risk of atrial fibrillation or atrial flutter (irregular heart rhythms) requiring hospitalization.
 The incidence of atrial fibrillation was greater among participants with a history of atrial fibrillation or atrial flutter.
 Icosapent ethyl was also associated with an increased risk of bleeding events.
 The incidence of bleeding was higher among participants who were also taking other medications that increase the risk of bleeding, such as aspirin, clopidogrel or warfarin at the same time.

 Society and culture

 Legal status

-On 28 January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vazkepa, intended to reduce the risk of cardiovascular events in people at high cardiovascular risk.
+In January 2021, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vazkepa, intended to reduce the risk of cardiovascular events in people at high cardiovascular risk.
 The applicant for this medicinal product is Amarin Pharmaceuticals Ireland Limited.
 It was approved for medical use in the European Union in March 2021.